MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Introduction

 \section{Introduction}

-Public urban spaces vary widely in type, form, and size, encompassing streetscapes, plazas, and parks.
-They are crucial spaces for transit and transport, as well as providing opportunities to stage various social events.
-Since the early 20th century, the study of public urban spaces has long been a cornerstone of urban sociology~\cite{park1925city,jacobs1961jane,herbert1962urban} and planning~\cite{geddes1949cities,ward2002planning,hall2019urban}.
-For example, William H. Whyte, in his seminal work, ``City - Rediscovering the Center''~\cite{whyte2012city}, revealed that the complexity and vibrant interaction in public spaces profoundly determine humans' social life, underscoring the critical role these environments play in urban safety and vitality.
+Public urban spaces~\citep{whyte2012city} vary widely in type, form, and size, encompassing streetscapes, plazas, and parks.
+They are crucial spaces for transit and transport~\citep{geddes1949cities}, as well as providing stages to host various social events~\citep{park1925city}.
+In recent years, these spaces have also become key zones for the growing trend of \textbf{micromobility}~\citep{mitchell2010reinventing,abduljabbar2021role,oeschger2020micromobility}, a term that refers to small, lightweight vehicles like electric scooters, e-bikes, and other mobile machines designed for short-distance travel.
+Micromobility is becoming an increasingly important solution for improving urban transportation efficiency, reducing environmental impact, and offering flexible alternatives to car ownership in cities.

-Recent development of Robotics and Embodied AI makes \textit{the urban space no longer exclusive to humans}.
-Various mobile machines have started emerging.
-For example, elders and physically disabled people maneuver electronic wheelchairs on the street, while food delivery bots navigate on the sidewalk to accomplish the last-mile food delivery task.
-Various mobile legged robots like robot dog Spot from Boston Dynamics and humanoid robot Optimus from Tesla are also forthcoming.
-We can thus imagine a future of public urban spaces that will be shared and co-habitated by humans and mobile machines driven by Embodied AI.
-Ensuring the generalizability and safety of these mobile machines becomes essential.
+As shown in Figure~\ref{fig:intro} (Top), food delivery bots navigate on the sidewalk to accomplish the last-mile food delivery task, while elders and physically disabled people maneuver electronic wheelchairs and mobility scooters on the street.
+Various legged robots like robot dog Spot from Boston Dynamics and humanoid robot Optimus from Tesla are also forthcoming.
+We can imagine a future of such \textit{automated micromobility} that harnesses advanced AI models to improve situational awareness and maneuver various mobile machines more intelligently and safely in complex urban environments.